tanaypf9/pf9-requirements/README.rst

   blueprint requires the new specification.
 Ideally, changes should already be proposed, so that its use can be seen.

+  All projects hosted on OpenStack infrastructure, including stackforge, may add entries to ``global-requirements.txt`` for dependencies if the project is going to run integration tests under a devstack-configured environment.
+We want everyone testing with the same requirements, and any project that wants to test in a fully configured environment needs to have their dependencies in the global list.

 For new Requirements
 --------------------